berthubert/trifecta/README.md

  * Security is probably not quite yet where it should be
  * The code is still not quite yet "education clean"

+Security issues that have been addressed:

+ * 2024-01-19: Initialization/seeding of random generator was only 32 bits, leading to predictable session id's.
+Spotted by Josh Simmons.
+It turns out that the sample C++ code you see everywhere leads to only 32 bits of seed.
+ * 2024-01-19: Trifects allows you to upload .SVG files.
+It turns out that if a user visits a .SVG directly (so not through an &lt;img&gt; element), browsers will execute JavaScript embedded in the file.
+Spotted by Wander Nauta.
+Fixed with a Content-Security-Policy, consequences limited by making our cookie HttpOnly.

 More low hanging fruit can be found in the [GitHub issues list](https://github.com/berthubert/trifecta/issues).

 # Concepts